 Please note that, given the pandemic, IABR follows the guidelines of the Dutch Health Authority.
 This way, we can ensure that there are never too many people present at the same time and that every visit is a safe visit.
-Therefore, visitors have to reserve times slots - this is possible from 1 October.
+Therefore, visitors have to reserve times slots, which you can do by clicking here

 For all visitors information, click here